edolphin-ydf/hexo-encrypt/README.md

 ## usage
 ### config encrypt password
-in _config.yml add the follow code, NOTICE, all option is optional, this means you can discard all the options if you don't want use this features
+in _config.yml add the follow code, NOTE, all option is optional, this means you can discard all the options if you don't want use this features
 ```
 # encrypt
 encrypt:
-  pwdfile: encrypt_password		# this store the password in a file, the whole content of this file will be regard as the password
+  pwdfile: encrypt_password		# this store the password in a file, the whole content of this file will be regarded as the password
-    #password: 123456 # this set the password here
+    #password: 123456 # this set password here
   replace_all_url: true # this will replace img url in all posts
-  base_url: http://you img base url/	# this will connect with you img url in you post, except full url
+  base_url: http://you img base url/	# this will connect with you img url in you post, except full url(start with http://)
-  qiniu_ak: you qiniu access key
+  qiniu_ak: your qiniu access key
-  qiniu_sk: you qiniu secrect key
+  qiniu_sk: your qiniu secrect key

 ```

 ### config post
 add the following code in the header of the post to indicate that this post's content should be encrypted.
-NOTICE, all option is optional, this means you can discard all the options if you don't want use this features
+NOTE, all option is optional, this means you can discard all the options if you don't want use this features

 ```
 encrypt: true